 TODAY IS EARTH DAY!

-For 43 years on April 22, more than one billion people take part in Earth Day.
-Across the globe, individuals, communities, organizations, and governments acknowledge the amazing planet we call home and take action to protect it.
+For 49 years on April 22, more than one billion people take part in Earth Day.
+Earth Day now includes events in more than 193 countries, which are now coordinated globally by the Earth Day Network.
+Individuals, communities, organizations, and governments acknowledge the amazing planet we call home and take action to protect it.

-As an informed global traveler, I am acutely aware of the ever increasing perils and criminally dangerous activities that inpact our planet.
+As an informed global traveler, I am acutely aware of the ever increasing perils and criminally dangerous activities that impact our planet.
 Here is a short list off the top of my head:

 - Geo Engineering (chemtrails)